Keeper-Security/Commander/keepercommander/plugins/awskey/README.md

 Value: awskey
 ```

-3) The plugin will use the 'Login' field as the AWS account username that will be updated.
-The 'Password' field is ignored.

-### Optional custom fields

-Optional setting to prevent password rotation.
-AWS plugin does not use passwords.
+3) Add a custom rule to tell the plugin NOT to rotate a password.
+This plugin does not use the password field.

 ```
 Name: cmdr:rules
 Value: 0,0,0,0
 ```

+4) The plugin will use the 'Login' field as the AWS account username that will be updated.
+The 'Password' field is ignored.

 After rotation is completed, the Access Key ID and Secret Key are stored in Keeper custom fields 'cmdr:aws_key_id'  and 'cmdr:aws_key_secret'.
+Any Keeper user or Keeper Shared Folder associated with the record is updated instantly.

 ### Auto-command execution